Higher Lelong numbers versus full Monge-Amp\`ere mass: Proof of Theorem

 where $vol$ is the Lebesgue measure on $\C^N$.
 It is a well-known fact that $(\sigma_{jm})_j$ generates the multiplier ideal sheaf $\cali{I}(m \psi)$ (see \cite[Proposition 5.7]{Demailly_analyticmethod}).
 Put

-Using a principalization of $\cali{I}(m \psi)$, we see that $\psi_m$ has analytic singularities.
-By Demailly's analytic regularization of psh functions (\cite[Theorem 14.2]{Demailly_analyticmethod}), the sequence $(\psi_m)_m$ decreases to $\psi$ as $m \to \infty$ and their Lelong numbers also converge to those of $\psi$.
+Since $\cali{I}(m \psi)$ is a coherent sheaf (see \cite[Page 37]{Demailly_analyticmethod}), it is locally generated by finitely many holomorphic germs.
+Hence we see that $\psi_m$ has analytic singularities on $\B$.
+By Demailly's analytic regularization of psh functions (\cite[Theorem 13.2]{Demailly_analyticmethod}), we have $\psi_m \ge \psi - C/m$ for some constant $C>0$ independent of $m$, and the sequence $(\psi_m)_m$ converges to $\psi$ in $L^1_{loc}$ as $m \to \infty$ and their Lelong numbers also converge to those of $\psi$.
+In general the sequence is not decreasing as pointed out in \cite{DanoKim-remark}.
 Moreover, as shown by the following lemma, to some extent, $(\psi_m)_m$ is indeed the best sequence to approximate $\psi$ among those having analytic singularities and less singular than $\psi$.

 \begin{lemma} Let $\psi'$ be a psh germ at $0$ having analytic singularities such that $\psi'$ is less singular than $\psi$.
-Assume that $\psi$ is locally bounded outside $0$.
+Assume that $\psi$ is locally bounded outside $\{0\}$.
 Then we have

 for every $1 \le k \le N$. \end{lemma}